-The company might also share a percentage of its profits with shareholders — aka paying out dividends.
+The company might also share a percentage of its profits with shareholders — aka pay out dividends.
 For most shareholders, dividends aren’t guaranteed.
 Companies can choose to pay them if that year’s profits were good and they want to keep shareholders happy.
-This info’s usually shared by the company via press release after they finalize their income statements.
+They usually share this information via press release after they finalize their income statements.

 The value of a share of stock is a reflection of how much investors think the entire company is worth.
 So if a company is estimated to be worth $10 million and there are 1 million shares of stock in existence, each share would be worth $10.
 (This is a simplified example because there are often different levels of stock you can buy for a single company, but that’s the gist.)

-When you buy a bond, you’re doing something very different.
-Instead of owning a piece of a company, you’re actually loaning your money to the company over a period of time.
+When you buy a bond, you’re doing something very different from buying stocks.
+Instead of owning a piece of a company, you’re actually loaning your money to the company (or government) over a period of time.
 Whoever issued the bond (like the US government, for example) promises to pay you back after that time, along with regular interest payments along the way.
 That’s why you’ll often see bonds called “fixed-income” securities.

 When the value of your investments goes up

-You can earn money when your investments increase in value.
-For example, a stock’s market price won’t stay the same price forever — ideally, the company grows and makes money, and it becomes more valuable overall.
+You can earn money on your investments when they increase in value.
+For example, a stock’s price won’t stay the same price forever — ideally, the company grows and makes money, and it becomes more valuable overall.
 Then, because that total value gets spread across all the company’s shares, the market price per share usually goes up.

 For example, let’s say the market price of company X’s stock is $5, and you buy ten shares of it.
 The value of your investments is 10 x $5 = $50.
 But then let’s say company X performs well, and its stock is now selling for $6.
 Well, you still own ten shares of it.
 That means the value of your investments is now 10 x $6 = $60.

 You only paid $50 originally, so if you were to sell those shares, you’d have $10 more than you started with.
-That means you’ve earned $10 in returns.
+That means you’ve earned $10 in returns (excluding taxes).